iTanriover/photonic_ic_projects/MMI_Splitter/README.md

 - Taper-width optimization
 - Final electric-field visualization
 - S-parameter extraction
-- Preparation of an N-port S-parameter model for INTERCONNECT

 ## Main Result

-The optimized design uses an MMI width of approximately 4.5 µm and an MMI length of approximately 17.5 µm.
+The optimized design uses an MMI width of 4.5 µm and an MMI length of 17.5 µm.

 ## S-Parameter Model

-The simulated port responses are being exported to text file and converted into an N-port S-parameter object for circuit-level simulation in INTERCONNECT.
+The simulated port responses were exported to text file and can be converted into an N-port S-parameter object for circuit-level simulation in INTERCONNECT.

 The extracted model will enable: